vonssy/MyGate-BOT/README.md

     eyjxxxxx1
     eyjxxxxx2
   ```
-- **manual_proxy.txt:** You will find the `manual_proxy.txt` file in the project directory.
-Make sure `manual_proxy.txt` contains data that matches the format expected by the script.
+- **proxy.txt:** You will find the `proxy.txt` file in the project directory.
+Make sure `proxy.txt` contains data that matches the format expected by the script.
 Here are examples of file formats:
   ```bash
     ip:port # Default Protcol HTTP.
     protocol://ip:port